 In addition to written terms about the settlement of claims and monies payable, the Settlement Agreement may also include other terms eg about the confidentiality of the Agreement.

-Quite often, a reference will be included within the terms of the Settlement Agreement which your employer will agree to provide if a reference request is made by a future employer.
+Quite often, a reference would be included within the terms of the Settlement Agreement which your employer would agree to provide if a reference request is made by a future employer.

-You will be required to take independent legal advice about the terms of the Settlement Agreement and it is usual for your employer to pay a contribution towards your legal costs for taking this advice.
+You would be required to take independent legal advice about the terms of the Settlement Agreement and it is usual for your employer to pay a contribution towards those legal costs.

 Once a valid Settlement Agreement has been signed, you will not be able to sue your employer for any claims referred to as settled in the Settlement Agreement.

-If you are offered a Settlement Agreement or you would like to initiate discussions about an exit from your employment linked to a Settlement Agreement, please contact our Employment Solicitor, Julia Woodhouse on 024 7653 1532 or email at Julia.Woodhouse@bttj.com.
+If you would like to discuss a redundancy situation or you have been offered a Settlement Agreement, please contact our Employment Solicitor, Julia Woodhouse on 024 7653 1532 or email Julia.Woodhouse@bttj.com.

 The above is not intended to provide advice.

 Julia Woodhouse is an employment solicitor at Brindley Twist Tafft & James in Coventry.
 She has specialised in Employment Law since 2000 and is a trusted advisor to both employers and employees